 \r\n

-[Full request URI: http://10.0.0.161/api/controls/tone/start]
+[Full request URI: https://10.0.0.161/api/controls/tone/start]

 [HTTP request 1/1]